SecorD0/asf-converter/README.md

 login_TAB  password
 login2;password
 ```
-7. Copy the maFiles to the `maFiles` directory, among which the program will search for those that belong to the specified ones;
+7. Copy the maFiles to the `maFiles` directory, among which the program will search for those that belong to the specified ones.
 8. Run the program:
 ```sh
 docker run -it --rm -v $HOME/asf-converter/:/program --name asf-converter asf-converter